Drop City

 · The establishment of the nationally recognized Criss-Cross artists cooperative in Boulder, Colorado.
 During the 1970s, Criss-Cross hosted dozens of exhibits at art galleries, art centers, and museums in the U.S. They also published an internationally distributed artists journal (by and about artists and their art)—Criss Cross Art Communication.

 · The founding of the Zometool Company, in Longmont, CO.
-Based on Richert and Baer’s 61-zone system, the zometool is an award-winning exploration tool for mathematicians and scientists and an educational tool for students of all ages.
+Based on Richert and Baer’s 61-zone system, the Zometool is an award-winning exploration tool for mathematicians and scientists and an educational tool for students of all aes.

-· Cubic Fusion of interpenetrating fractal tetrahedron was discovered by artist/dropper Richard Kallweit in the 1980s.
+· Cubic Fusion, the interpenetrating fractal tetrahedron, was discovered by artist/Dropper Richard Kallweit in the 1980s.

 Drop City Movie Trailer